ongzzzzzz/gravitational-sandbox/README.md

-display velocity (pull-line)

-then edit initial velocity

-scale of stuff (use orbit to show where they go)
+slider for scale of stuff

-calculate and display velocity find required velocity for circular orbit
+display velocity for circular orbit

-"mass" strokeWeight, let user use slider choose mass
+"mass" strokeWeight; let user use slider choose mass

 add description of project below